 You want to remove some of the colors from an image.
 Sometimes, you don’t like how specific colors look in a snap.
 Maybe you want to change the brightness or contrast.
 Or perhaps you want to remove some pesky colors that make your eyes bleed.

-In this tutorial, we’ll show you how to use the Curves tool to adjust the color balance of an original photo.
+In this tutorial, we’ll show you how to use the Curves tool in Adobe Photoshop to adjust the color balance of an original photo.
 You can quickly and easily remove unwanted colors from an image by changing the curves.
-We’ll also show you how to use other methods to desaturate the colors to be more pleasing to the eye.
+We’ll also show you how to desaturate in photoshop to make the colors more pleasing to the eye.

 How to Use the Curves Tool to Desaturate the Colors of an Image

-Steps for using the Curves tool to change the saturation of a photo:
+Here’s a very simple process for using the Curves tool to change the saturation of an image in photoshop:

 - Open your image in Adobe Photoshop CS6 or later by double-clicking its thumbnail.
 You will see it open as a new document with default settings.
 The background is white because you are working in “RGB mode.”
 This means that your original file was saved as RGB Image information.